-One novelty I should also mention was American remote-control cars.
+One novelty, I should mention was American remote-control cars.
 When I was about five, our next-door neighbours’ father regularly traveled to America.
 After one trip, he presented his two sons with these remote-controlled cars.
 I can’t be certain but I think one was a Cadillac.
 These were way ahead of what we had in the UK – positively futuristic.
 We didn’t have remote-control until about 1980, when I did finally get one.
-American toys always had a mystique for me, after seeing these two cars in the 60s.
+American toys always had a mystique for me after seeing these two cars in the 60s.

 “You need a proper, permanent track base,” my dad told me.

 ‘Great!’
 I thought.
 ‘Maybe the loft?
 Or all round the landing!’